Dept. Of Education Fail: Teachers Lose Grants, Forced To Repay Thousands In Loans

 West and Webb have both signed onto a lawsuit against the Education Department.

-In Massachusetts, it's gotten the attention of the state's attorney general, Maura Healey, who's heard from many teachers.
+In Massachusetts, it has gotten the attention of the state's attorney general, Maura Healey, who has heard from many teachers.
 "And for them to be actively sabotaged by a private company and our own U.S. Department of Education is just outrageous," Healey says.

 Healey is suing FedLoan over its handling of the TEACH grant program and the far larger Public Service Loan Forgiveness program.
 She says the company, known as a loan servicer, and the Education Department have shown a callous disregard for the needs of borrowers.